clubgamma/GitHub-Workshop/README.md

 - Customize your terminal with [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh)
 - Use [Bat](https://github.com/sharkdp/bat), Cat with wings
 - [Vim Tutorials](https://www.youtube.com/watch?v=zIzdp3EciiY&vl=en) on how to get out of it
-### Facing any issues?
-Feel free to [open an issue](https://github.com/clubgamma/intro-git-github/issues/new) or contact the core team.
-We are glad to help you. :heart:

 ## Commands used during workshop :computer:	| :desktop_computer: :keyboard:
 ```